Wuzzie George

 Wuzzie Dick George (c.
-1880 – December 20, 1984) was a Northern Paiute craftswoman who worked to preserve the traditional lifeways and tribal customs of her people.
+1880 – December 20, 1984) was a Northern Paiute craftsperson who worked to preserve the traditional lifeways and tribal customs of her people.
 She served as a key collaborator in anthropologist's Margaret Wheat's efforts to record Northern Paiute lifeways.

 Early life

-Wuzzie Dick George was born circa 1880–1883 and given the name Wizi?i, "Small Animal," which became Wuzzie in English.
-The daughter of Sam and Suzie Dick, of the "Cattail-Eater" ancestral group, she was a member of the Northern Paiute tribe in western Nevada.
-The Paiutes once led a nomadic lifestyle, and she was born during a pine-nut gathering expedition in the Stillwater Mountain Range, but she spent the majority of her life in what are now known as Fallon and Stillwater, Nevada.
+Wuzzie Dick George was born circa 1880–1883 and given the name Wiziʔi, "Small Animal," which became Wuzzie in English.
+She was the daughter of Sam and Suzie Dick, of the Toi Dicutta, "Cattail-Eater" band of Northern Paiute from western Nevada.
+The Northern Paiutes once led a nomadic lifestyle, and she was born during a pine-nut gathering expedition in the Stillwater Mountain Range, but she spent the majority of her life in what are now known as Fallon and Stillwater, Nevada.